AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

 1. Go to your Azure IoT hub and add message routing:
     - In the left-side menu, under **Hub settings**, select **Message routing** and click **+ Add**.
     ![azure message routing](images/azure-message-routing-click.png)
-    - Provide a name for your event, for example `EventRoute`.
+    - Provide a name for your event, e.g. `EventRoute`.
     - From the **Endpoint** drop-down list, select **events**.
     - From the **Data source** drop-down list, select **Device Telemetry Messages**.
     - In the **Routing query**, paste the following: